mdxtoc/qtpi/docs/qtpi_description.md

   | *E* `?` `_`
   | *E* `!` *E*

   * '`?`' is receive, as in many implementations of the pi calculus: *E* is a channel; the pattern is bracketed, as is the name in the pi calculus.
 The pattern is restricted as in a `let`  binding -- underscore allowed, no constants except `()`, no lists.
+Values read from the channel `E` are bound by *pat*.
   * '`!`' is send, as in many implementations of the pi calculus: the first *E* is a channel; the output expression can of course be an unbracketed tuple.
-(Miranda style says tuples must be bracketed: not this one.)
+(Miranda style says tuples must be bracketed: not this one.
+Sorry.)
-  * Channels each carry either a qbit or a classical value (one not including any qbits).
+  * Channels each carry either a qbit or a non-functional classical value (one not including any qbits or functions).
   * Channels can be buffered.
 The level of buffering is controlled with the `-chanbuf_limit` switch.
 (The default is no buffering - i.e. synchronised message-passing -- because I think it makes most sense with guarded commands).

 * Parameter *par*